Beonchip logo

 Typically, the medium volume of the channels is limited.
 To promote optimal cell growth, it is essential to refresh the supply of nutrients and oxygen.
 Therefore, to replenish the cell culture medium (after cell attachment but before connecting any perfusion system) the rocker (orbital shaker) (Figure 2) constitutes a practical tool (video).

-Several microfluidic devices can be placed simultaneously, ensuring the renewal of the medium within the channel by tilting the devices back and ford.
+Several microfluidic devices can be placed simultaneously, ensuring the renewal of the medium within the channel by tilting the devices back and forth.
 The rocker also permits control over the degree of inclination, speed and working time.

 3. Cell types

-Caco-2 cell line (ATCC® HTB-37TM, USA) has been used in in vitro intestinal models since the 90’s.
-Culture the cells in growth medium Dulbecco’s Modified Eagle medium (DMEM) supplemented with 10% fetal bovine serum (FBS), antibiotics (penicillin 100 U/mL, streptomycin 30 µg/mL) and 1% of non-essential amino acids (NEAA).
-Place the cells in a CO2 incubator at 37 °C in a humidified atmosphere containing 5% CO2.
+First, researchers use the Caco-2 cell line (ATCC® HTB-37TM, USA).
+This cell line has been a standard in in vitro intestinal models since the 1990s.
+They culture these cells in Dulbecco’s Modified Eagle Medium (DMEM), supplemented with 10% fetal bovine serum (FBS).
+Additionally, the medium includes antibiotics, such as penicillin (100 U/mL) and streptomycin (30 µg/mL), as well as 1% non-essential amino acids (NEAA).
+Researchers then incubate the cells at 37 °C in a humidified atmosphere containing 5% CO₂.

 4. Traditional culture insert